A boundary driven generalised contact process with exchange of particles: Hydrodynamics in infinite volume: Description of the model

 where $(e_1,\ldots,e_d)$ denotes the canonical basis of $\mathbb R^d$, and for any $\zeta \in \Sigma_N:=\{0,1\}^{\Lambda_N}$, $\zeta^{x,y}$ is the configuration obtained from $\zeta$ by exchanging the occupation variables $\zeta (x)$ and $\zeta (y)$, i.e.\

-Since $(\xi,\omega)\in \ws_N$, these exchanges correspond to jumps between sites $x$ and $y$ for $\xi$-particles and $\omega$-particles, which do not influence each other.
-To exhibit invariant probability measures for $\mathcal L_N$, for any $x\in \Lambda_N$, according to \eqref{eq:2.0}, we define

-By abuse of language, when $\eta_i(x) = 1$ for $i=1,2,3$, we say that there is a particle of type $i$ at $x$.
-We now define a family of invariant probability measures which are product, and parametrized by three chemical potentials, since the exchange dynamics conserves, in each transition, the number of particles of each type.
-It is convenient to complete \eqref{omega} by defining, for $x\in \Lambda_N$,
+Since $(\xi,\omega)\in \ws_N$, these exchanges correspond to jumps between sites $x$ and $y$ for $\xi$-particles and $\omega$-particles, which do not influence each other. \\ \\ $\bullet$ We now define a family of \textit{invariant probability measures} for $\mathcal L_N$, which are product, and parametrized by three chemical potentials, since the exchange dynamics conserves, in each transition, the number of particles of each type.
+We denote by $\Lambda$ the macroscopic open cylinder